Skip to main contentSupply Chain Analysis Workflow

 9. View your graph in the TuringDB visualizer

 If you have a running TuringDB instance, create a new graph containing the extracted entities.
 To do so, add a new TuringDBWrite node and connect it to the output of the MistralEntityExtractor node.
 To configure the node, you will need to supply a graph_name, an API token and the ID of the running instance.
-To find you API Token and instance ID check Authentication

 Running the Workflow

-Learn more on running workflows: LINK1.
-Validate Configuration
+Learn more on running workflows: LINK

-Before running, ensure:- All nodes have required parameters filled
+- All nodes have required parameters filled

 - All connections are properly established